-New laws were passed early in 2011 to address the highly-publicised title deeds issue (that is, where delays in issuing title deeds had caused problems for purchasers).
+New laws were passed in 2011 and 2012 to address the highlypublicised title deeds issue (that is, where delays in issuing title deeds had caused problems for purchasers).
 In a few extreme cases, developers were alleged to have exploited the delay to remortgage the property unknown to the purchaser.